Picture Book Pacing

 - Ask students to quietly practice reading their books aloud to themselves or with a partner.

 Independent working time(45 minutes)

 - Begin calling students up one at a time to make their audio recordings.
 If the class has an additional adult present to help, have them positioned at the opposite end of the room or in a quiet part of the hallway.
 (Each reading will take approximately 5 minutes.)

-- Give each student the self assessment rubric after they have finished recording their read aloud.
+- Display the self-assessment questions on the board and have students record their answers on paper.
 Have them turn it in after it is completed.
+Questions include:

 Enrichment: Students considered to be advanced verbal readers can be recorded on a video, reading the books and showing the illustrations.
 Advanced students may be allowed to read a more complex book for their recording.

 Support: Students in need of support may be allowed one re-record.
 Students in need of support may be given a slightly lower level book to read aloud.
 Students in need of extra support may be given a different task to complete for their grade.

 - Ask students to complete their self-assessment questions and turn them in.

 - Students will also be assessed with your rubric.